HenrikBengtsson/matrixStats/revdep/problems.md

 # cellWise

-Version: 1.0.0
+Version: 2.0.8

 ## In both

-*   checking CRAN incoming feasibility ...
+*   checking installed package size ...
 NOTE
     ```
-    Maintainer: ‘Jakob Raymaekers <jakob.raymaekers@kuleuven.be>’

-    The Date field is over a month old.

-    This build time stamp is over a month old.
+      installed size is  8.3Mb
+      sub-directories of 1Mb or more:
+        data   2.8Mb
+        libs   4.4Mb
     ```

 # CEMiTool